jpakulski/flu_dash/README.md

 ## Why?

 I used it briefly for testing / optimizing Ember chart components.

-It may not win any design awards but it made a nice enough demo for a job interview several years ago.
+It may not win any design awards but it also made a nice enough demo for a job interview several years ago.

 ## Install